IT HR Considerations

 • processes

-• Leverage emerging digital HR technologies
+• Leverage emerging digital HR technologies; especially AI, blockchain, and security

 • The business value of IT